 Let’s face it; change can be tough.
-For one thing, change usually requires altering behaviors that have become so ingrained that they’re automatic.
+For one thing, it usually requires altering behaviors that have become so ingrained that they’re automatic.

 Also, change usually pits our rational side against our emotional side, and when our thoughts take on our feelings, thoughts usually get reduced to good intentions.

 We decide in our mind we’re going to get out of debt, but then our favorite retailer’s catalog arrives with page after page of shiny baubles.
-Before we even know what’s happening, those warm fuzzy feelings in our heart have pulled our credit card from our wallet, dialed the 800 number, and placed an order.
+Before we even know what’s happening, we’ve pulled our credit card from our wallet, dialed the 800 number, and placed an order.

 Throughout their book, the Heaths use a metaphor created by John Haidt, author of The Happiness Hypothesis: our emotional side is an Elephant and our rational side is the Rider.
 The Rider, with reins in hand, appears to be in charge.
 However, because he’s so small compared to the elephant, anytime they disagree, the elephant will put his meaty foot down and get his way.

-Both Elephant and Rider bring healthy doses of dysfunction to the change table.
+Both Elephant and Rider bring big doses of dysfunction to the change table.